On free products and amalgams of pomonoids: Abstract

 \section{Abstract}

 The study of amalgamation in the category of partially ordered monoids was initiated by Fakhuruddin in the 1980s.
-In \cite{fakhruddin-1986} he proved that an absolutely flat commutative pomonoid is a weak amalgmation base in the category of commutative pomonoids.
-He also proved that every commutative pogroup is a strong amalgmation base in the category of commutative pomonoids.
-After more that twenty years, Bulman-Fleming and Sohail in 2011 extended this work to what they referred to as pomonoid amalgams, and details of their work can be found in \cite{bf-2010} and \cite{bf-2011}.
+In 1986 he proved that, in the category of commutative pomonoids, every absolutely flat commutative pomonoid is a weak amalgmation base and every commutative pogroup is a strong amalgamation base.
+Some twenty years later, Bulman-Fleming and Sohail in 2011 extended this work to what they referred to as pomonoid amalgams.
 In particular they proved that pogroups are poamalgmation bases in the category of pomonoids.
-Sohail in \cite{sohail-2011} proved that absolutely poflat commutative pomonoids are poamalgmation bases in the category of commutative pomonoids.

-In this paper we extend the work on pomonoid amalgams by generalising the work of Renshaw~\cite{renshaw-1986} on amalgams of monoids and extension properties of acts over monoids.
+Sohail, also in 2011, proved that absolutely poflat commutative pomonoids are poamalgmation bases in the category of commutative pomonoids.
+In the present paper we extend the work on pomonoid amalgams by generalising the work of Renshaw on amalgams of monoids and extension properties of acts over monoids.